 Oxidation is the process of oxygen metabolised in the body.
 When this happens ‘free radicals’ are created that damage cells, and cellular proteins like lipids and DNA.
 Free radicals steal electrons from other molecules, thereby altering the structure of cells.
 The damage to cells especially to DNA, contributes to the development of cancer.

-And to introduce sulphur eat: Avocados, Garlic, Onions, Cruciferous vegetables like broccoli, kale, collards, and cabbage.
+Sulphur is low in toxicity to people and these foods contain some: Avocados, Garlic, Onions, Cruciferous vegetables like broccoli, kale, collards, and cabbage.

 In the form of vitamin supplements try the following: Magnesium, Zinc, Vitamins C, D and E.

-There are also supplements containing actual glutathione which you can enquire about.
+There are also supplements containing actual glutathione which you can try to find.

 Foods that are high in antioxidants are usually the most colourful and include: